Description

 General Science Course Overview

-We will explore chemistry, biology, anatomy and physiology, physics, ecology, and the Scientific Method.
-Students will begin to practice experimental exploration through hands-on labs to gain a deeper understanding of the material.
-Students will learn how to record and analyze data, how to show the data with graphs, and how to create a lab report.
+Students begin to practice experimental exploration through hands-on labs that deepen their understanding of the material.
+They learn how to record and analyze data, create graphs, and write lab reports.

 Live Online Classes